Growing Tomatoes Indoors

 Setting Expectations

 First off it’s important to be realistic and set expectations for your tomatoes.
 While it’s possible to grow tomatoes indoors, they generally don’t grow as big as those grown outdoors nor do they produce fruit as fast.
-This is generally due to lack of proper temperature and light indoors.
-If you have the means to provide the right environment (like in a greenhouse) then indoor tomatoes can compete with outdoors grown ones, but this isn’t practical for most growers.
+This is generally due to a lack of proper temperature and light indoors.
+If you have the means to provide the right environment (like in a greenhouse) then indoor tomatoes can compete with outdoors-grown ones, but this isn’t practical for most growers.

 Tomatoes are also very finicky plants and can be tricky to grow.
 Don’t get discouraged if it takes a few tries to get it right, it’s well worth the effort in the end.